 Oral exposure to ricin is far less toxic and a lethal dose can be up to 20–30 milligrams per kilogram.
 It is resistant, but not impervious, to digestion by peptidases.
 By ingestion, the pathology of ricin is largely restricted to the gastrointestinal tract where (hemorrhagic gastroenteritis).
 The meat of animals killed by poisoned projectiles can be eaten by humans without danger if properly heartened above 85o C, because the poison is destroyed at these temperatures.

-There remain some questions:
+There remain some statements and questions:

 - How was ricin extracted from Castor beans?